aleksaro/user-dockerfiles/data-science-c9/README.rst

   runc9 --auth <username>:<password> -w /root/shared/

 The ``--auth`` option is required and will let you set up a username and password for logging in to the Cloud9 server.
-The ``-w`` is the location of the workspace directory inside the docker environment.
+The ``-w`` option is the location of the workspace directory inside the docker environment.
 We recommend to let this be one of your shared container volumes so that you can edit files on your local machine.

 ..
 Links